ellnestam/Node-Digger/README.md

 Next can only be used when the current map is emptied from minerals, i.e the land is completely drained.

+# The grab command

+Grab picks up one mineral unit, if there is one.
+This unit is carried around until it is dropped.
+See drop.
+The default limit on how much a digger can carry is three (3 units), this is however very easy to change in the server.
+If the grab command is executed while the limit is reached nothing happens.
+To reduce the load drop minerals.

+# The drop command

+Dropping minerals from you inventory is done with the drop command.
+If you are carrying nothing, nothing happens.
+If you are carrying minerals, they are dropped on the ground.
+If the digger is at the dropzone, or the 'bank', a point is added for each unit dropped.
+And the load is reduced with one unit.
+This is how you earn points.
+If there are more than nine (9 units) of minerals on the ground, no more minerals can be dropped at that location.

 # Directions commands

 North, east, west and south moves the bot around.
 Hitting walls just results in an 'OK' response and the bot not moving.